Collaboration evolution: Shaping the modern workplace

 When remote collaboration was needed, audio conference calls bridged geographical gaps.
 Physical items and documents were sent through postal services and couriers.

-Then came the facsimile (more commonly known as fax), the first upgrade facilitating effective document sharing at long distances.
+Then came the facsimile (more commonly known as fax), the first upgrade that facilitated effective document sharing over long distances.

-The fax had a crucial impact on how information was communicated across offices.
+The fax had a crucial impact on information communication across offices.
 Easy to use and cost-efficient, the fax quickly rendered the telegraph obsolete.

 But things were about to change dramatically.